chainer/chainer/examples/mnist/README.md

 ### `train_mnist_custom_loop.py`

-This example shows how you can write the training loop by yourself without using `Trainer` class abstraction.
+This example shows how you can write the training loop by yourself without using the `Trainer` class abstraction.

 Usage (with a GPU):
 ```